Dog vaginitis top view

 It's not advisable to use over-the-counter or human creams for your dog.
 However, Vaseline is an exemption.

-Make sure that it's fragrance and paraben-free.
+You just have to make sure that it's fragrance and paraben-free.

 Other exemptions include A&D and zinc oxide ointment.